hassanes/slim_simplified/README.md

 ### Run a file

-In order to run a code to finetune or transfer learning with CNN models, simply just run **finetune_custom_dataset.sh** in a **scripts** folder.
+In order to run a code to finetune or transfer learning with CNN models, simply just run `finetune_custom_dataset.sh` in a `scripts` folder.

 ```Shell
 sh ./scripts/finetune_custom_dataset.sh
 ```

- This script are support 7 CNN models, there are :
+ This script is support 7 CNN models, there are :
  * InceptionV3
  * InceptionV4
  * Resnet Inception